GLOBAL MARKETS-Stocks, euro rally on data, Greek hopes

 By Walter Brandimarte

-NEW YORK, Feb 16 World stocks and the euro rallied on Thursday on encouraging U.S. economic data and indications that euro-zone leaders were on track to approve a crucial bailout for Greece.
+NEW YORK, Feb 16 World stocks and the euro rallied on Thursday on strong U.S. economic data and indications that euro-zone leaders were on track to approve a crucial bailout for Greece.

-The European common currency erased initial losses against the dollar after a euro-zone official said leaders were finishing the details of a second bailout for Greece worth at least 130 billion euros.
+The European common currency erased its losses against the dollar after a euro-zone official said leaders were finishing the details of a second bailout for Greece worth at least 130 billion euros.

-The development eased fears of a chaotic Greek default, driving prices of safe-haven 30-year U.S. Treasuries bonds down about 1 point.
+The development eased fears of a chaotic Greek default, driving prices of safe-haven 30-year U.S. Treasuries bonds down more than 1 point.

-Investor sentiment also got a boost from data showing claims for U.S. unemployment benefits unexpectedly fell to a near four-year low last week while U.S. housing starts for January rose more than expected.
+U.S. stocks traded higher on data showing U.S. jobless benefits claims unexpectedly fell to a near four-year low last week and U.S. housing starts for January rose more than expected.

 "We're getting this incredible flow of good data.
 It's hard not to want to step into the market," said Jim Paulsen, chief investment officer at Wells Capital Management in Minneapolis.